 While numerous examples of these team blackjack techniques have been acknowledged, the most famous, recent example is undoubtedly the MIT Blackjack Team, which consisted of members from Harvard, MIT, and other elite colleges and operated in one form another for over 20 years from 1979 through to the early 21st century.

 As one of the most exciting casino games for spectators, roulette has been a mainstay of modern casino floors since the creation of the roulette wheel in 18th century France.
-While the rules and wheel designs have varied throughout the games history, the modern day roulette wheel consists of 36 alternating black and red pockets, each marked with a number from 1 through 36, as well as one or two additional green pockets marked with zeros.
+While the rules and wheel designs have varied throughout the games history, the modern day online roulette wheel consists of 36 alternating black and red pockets, each marked with a number from 1 through 36, as well as one or two additional green pockets marked with zeros.
 The wheel is spun and a ball, spun in the opposite direction, jumps around the pockets until it eventually settles on the winning pocket for that round.

 As with other casino games of chance, the game of roulette is designed and played in most modern casinos with a distinct albeit modest edge for the house.
 The actual advantage the house enjoys will vary slightly depending on the number of green, zero-marked pockets on the wheel, as determined by the wheel type in question.
 Traditional American roulette wheels feature two green zero pockets, giving the house a mathematical 5.26% edge, while European wheels utilize only a single green zero, dropping the house edge down to 2.70%.